 All of my paintings are made using archival quality materials (usually acrylic paint on 1.5" deep "gallery wrap" style canvas).
 They are ready to hang, with or without framing - the edges are painted a solid color.
 Each painting is signed on the front, and the title, month and year completed are handwritten in pencil on the back.
 All work is guaranteed against defect.

 Shipping fine art within the United States has become very reliable and cost effective, with the advent of internet sales.
 We have never had a shipped painting damaged in transit and we are confident that you will be pleased with your purchase and the condition in which it arrives.
+In many cases we offer FREE SHIPPING!
 Please call me for a shipping quote to your location.
 International customers must email me before making a purchase for a shipping quote to your location.

 Due to variations in individual monitor settings, painting colors and proportions may not show true to life on websites.
 Also, please refer to actual measurements of painting for size, as any composite room setting photos (when used) may not show the painting true to scale.